getsentry/sentry-docs/README.md

 ### Add a document

 Category hierarchy is automatically defined by folder structure.
 Add a markdown file to a folder within _src/collections/_documentation_.
 Order is alphabetical by default, or you may force sorting order by adding an `sidebar_order` integer value in the frontmatter of the document.

+## Updating Test Snapshots

+When adding new pages, use `yarn test -u` to update test snapshots.